 An insurance coordinator usually works with a wide range of people.
-Often, insurance coordinators work in medical or dental offices, or for other organizations in which insurance is used.
+Often, people in this position work in medical or dental offices, or for other organizations in which insurance is used.
 One of the main duties of an insurance coordinator is to make sure that all of the involved parties provide correct information, and that the information is disseminated in a timely manner.

 Since an insurance coordinator works with many people and departments, communication is usually an essential skill for the job.
-The insurance coordinator must be able to communicate with insurance companies, insured clients, staff, and departments such as human resources, marketing, or operations.
-Sometimes, insurance coordinators have to resolve issues and act as a bridge between insurance companies and patients.
+He or she must be able to communicate with insurance companies, insured clients, staff, and departments such as human resources, marketing, or operations.
+Sometimes, coordinators have to resolve issues and act as a bridge between insurance companies and patients.

 Besides working with employees within the company, insurance coordinators may also assist patients or clients with insurance information.
 They should be available to answer questions and help clients fill out necessary forms.
 They are sometimes responsible for resolving disputes that patients may have about insurance payments.